ivedeneev/AGInputControls/README.md

 * Support auto-sizing respecting given font.

 ### Current limitations:
-* Only one phone mask supported at this moment
+* Only one phone mask supported at this moment (You can override this behaviour.
+See below)
 * Phone mask

 ## FloatingLabelTextField